w3c/sync-media-pub/technology-selection.md

 ## Features

-The following aspects were considered, ranked roughly from most to least important:
+The following aspects were considered:
 * Browser support
-* Ability to point to external text
+* Ability to point to text in an external HTML5 document
- * Text format must be HTML5
-* Developer-friendly syntax
- * XML is ok; JSON is better
+* Developer-friendly syntax (XML is ok; JSON is better)
-* Nested structure support
- * Used for skip/escape features
+* Nested structure support, used for skip/escape features

 | Name                            | Browser support | External text | Syntax | Nesting |
 |:--------------------------------|:----------------|:--------------|:-------|:--------|